-ASN defines the quality assurance requirements for certain medical practices that use ionising radiation February 2019
+ASN defines the quality assurance requirements for certain medical practices that use ionising radiation

+February 2019

-In France, medical applications represent the primary source of artificial exposures of the public to radiation. ionising This medical exposure is increasing, mainly due to the increased number of examinations using computed tomography CT scanners.
-In order to control the doses delivered to patients undergoing medical imaging examinations, and thereby contribute to enhanced safety for the patients, ASN is defining new quality assurance requirements in medical imaging.
+France, medical applications represent the primary source of artificial exposures of the public to radiation.
+This exposure is increasing, mainly due to increased number examinations using computed tomography CT scanners.
+In order to control the doses delivered to patients medical imaging undergoing examinations, and thereby contribute to enhanced safety for the patients, ASN is defining new quality assurance requirements in medical imaging.